Clock ticking on Gaddafi bastion's last stand

 Along with Gaddafi's home town of Sirte on the Mediterranean coast and the loyalist bastion of Sabha deep in the Sahara, Bani Walid is one of the last pockets of Gaddafi resistance.

-Die-hard loyalists of the fugitive leader have put up stiffer than expected resistance, firing rockets and mortars from inside Bani Walid and deploying snipers in the town centre.
+Die-hard loyalists of the fugitive leader have put up stiffer than expected resistance, firing rockets and mortars from inside Bani Walid and deploying snipers in the town center.

-Fighters and residents said Gaddafi forces in the town centre still had plenty of support among local households who are defiantly flying Gaddafi's green flags above their homes.
+Fighters and residents said Gaddafi forces in the town center still had plenty of support among local households who are defiantly flying Gaddafi's green flags above their homes.

-"The problem is in people's heads.
-It's all Muammar, Muammar, Muammar," Egyptian migrant worker Mohamed Abdulhamid said, leaving the town on the route towards Tripoli.

-"They don't understand it is over, that he is gone.
-They don't believe that the country is changing."

 Their cars and trucks loaded with sacks of personal belongings, families have poured out of Bani Walid, a scattering of sun-scorched houses spread around a terrain of rocky hills and valleys.